xiaohuiduan/xiaohuiduan/README.md

 I'm there 👋

 Ahh，this is a short presentation about the owner.
-I'm a undergraduate majoring in THE INTERNET OF THING.
+I'm a postgraduate in the UCAS, majoring in pattern recognition and machine learning.

 :e-mail: xiaohuiduan@smail.hunnu.edu.cn